Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Design and Integration

 \section{Design and Integration}

-Our perching framework is based on a design concept for a gripping mechanism established in \citet{Broers2022}.
-The main focus of the aforementioned study was the mechanism itself rather than its application for FWMAV perching.
-While ultimately intended for flapping-wing vehicles, the mechanism was previously only tested on a multirotor and not yet fully adapted for the FWMAV case.
-In this work, the same basic design concept was further developed into a complete perching framework for use in an exemplary FWMAV platform.
-This included specifically adapting the mechanism design for usage on FWMAVs, fully integrating the mechanism on a FWMAV test platform, and extensively testing all operation and flight phases of the resulting perching framework.
-The resulting design and its components can be seen in Fig.~\ref{fig:render}.
+Our perching framework is based on a design concept for a bioinspired gripping mechanism established in \citet{Broers2022}.
+The aforementioned study introduced an initial version of the mechanism, enabling perched landing of an MAV.
+However, the mechanism did not allow for take-off.
+Moreover, while it was ultimately intended for flapping-wing vehicles, the mechanism was only tested on a multirotor and not yet fully adapted for the FWMAV case.
+In this work, we build on the same basic design concept and develop it into a complete perching framework for use on an exemplary FWMAV platform.
+This included specifically adapting the mechanism design for usage on FWMAVs and fully integrating the mechanism on a FWMAV test platform.
+Furthermore, the perching capabilities were extended to include take-off and to enable repeatability.
+Extensive testing was performed to demonstrate and characterise all operation and flight phases of the resulting perching framework.
+The resulting design and its components can be seen in figure~\ref{fig:render} with a photo of the produced prototype in figure~\ref{fig:gripper}.

 To demonstrate the functionality of our system, we used a commercially available robot as a test platform, i.e. the ``Flapper Nimble+'', produced by \citet{Flapper2024} and based on the DelFly Nimble developed by \citet{Karasek2018}.